Associate, Life Management Institute

-LOMA 308 presents basic economic, financial, and business concepts and practices related to insurance company management, operations, solvency and profitability.
+LOMA 308 is an online course that presents basic economic, financial, and business concepts and practices related to insurance company management, operations, solvency and profitability.

 LOMA 320 covers marketing principles and the functions of marketing as an integral aspect of the life and health insurance industry.